wp-plugins/chuck-norris-joke-widget/readme.txt

 == Changelog ==

+= 0.1.5 =

+* Changed to the new icndb.com domain to fetch jokes.

 = 0.1 =
 * Basic version: a random joke with possibility to show own first name and last name in the joke (basic replacement).

 == Upgrade Notice ==

+= 0.1.5 =

+Changed to the new icndb.com domain to fetch jokes.

 = 0.1 =
 Basic version.